pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Another interesting example is the treatment of horizontal and vertical space."Clearly", if you find `$(a \quad b)$` and `$(a\ b)$` near each other, they're different, right?
 But what can heuristics realistically do here?

 Print equation layout uses positive and negative space abundantly and often confusingly.
 Some authors like things spaced out where others like them tightened up.
 This makes it impossible to leverage space in heuristics.
+As a consequence, space is not to be messed with.
+[This also creates problems f you're mistakingly thinking print equation layout is text -- because into WCAG 1.4.12 would then force you to allow users to change word and letter spacing.]

 Similarly, one of the most important visual tools is completely absent from non-visual presentation: the size of stretchy glyphs.
 The stretchiness is a key visual indicator, indicating both grouping and complexity of subexpressions.
 Authors frequently use it to explicitly highlight subexpressions because they realize their complexity.
 And yet non-visual presentations provide no access to this information; the most you can hope for is Speech Rule Engine's ability to summarize a subexpression (along the lines of "a sum of 16 summands").